5 Stable and Growing New Jersey Career Sectors

 Situated between New York City and Philadelphia—two of America's largest cities—this state can hold its own when it comes to generating good career opportunities and quality of life.
 It's why so many colleges in New Jersey offer such a good variety of programs.

 Economic growth is a major priority in this state, which already has a GDP approaching $440 billion.
 And with 1,100 multi-national companies doing business in the region—including many Fortune 500 companies—New Jersey's professionals get all kinds of opportunities to increase their prosperity.*

-In fact, many of the state's roughly 8.9 million people enjoy an income above the national average.
-From 2010 to 2014 alone, the median household income in New Jersey was $72,062 about 35 percent higher than the nationwide median.**
+In fact, many of the state's 9 million people enjoy an income above the national average.
+From 2012 to 2016 alone, the median household income in New Jersey was $73,702 almost 25 percent higher than the nationwide median.**

 With all of that in mind, check out five of the state's most intriguing job sectors: